Network Outages

 • Affected ASes are determined from public rDNS on the target IP and not target domain.

-• Targets show the ASN and the number of affected interfaces in the view.
-The menu that appears when you hover over the node will show the number of affected destinations and provide a link that will show the list of affected tests in a pop-up window.
+• Targets show the AS number and the number of affected interfaces in the view.
+The tooltip that appears when you hover over the node will show the number of affected destinations and provide a link that will show the list of affected tests in a pop-up window.
 Another link is available that shows only outages affecting the destinations relevant to that node.

 • Click Next nodes (if available) to see more nodes impacted by an outage event.